 What is the Optimal Level of Chlorine for My Hot Tub?

-First, understand how many gallons of water your hot tub can hold, which you can easily find from your hot tub installation manual.
+First, understand how many gallons of water your hot tub can hold, which you can easily find in your hot tub installation manual.
 Check the label on your chlorine container to understand how much chlorine should be added to your hot tub.
-If you find it too complicated, you can reach out to an expert can help you understand the level of chlorine that you should use for your hot tub.
+If you find it too complicated, you can reach out to an expert who can help you understand the level of chlorine that you should use for your hot tub.

 How to Add Chlorine to Your Hot Tub?

 To start with, turn on the spa pump so the water starts circulating.
 This step will ensure that the chlorine granules you add to the water and evenly circulated and the chlorine granules dissolve completely.
 Add your chlorine in the prescribed amount, as the pump is running.

 Let the water circulate in the hot tub for about 15-20 minutes and wait for the granules to completely dissolve.
 The next step would be to test the water and check if the amount of chlorine is optimal from a safety and comfort point of view.
 Chlorine can be dangerous if not handled properly.
 Hence, make sure you are wearing protective gloves.